 Potential problems of an inquiry approach (from my experience) – for more information read Kirschner et al. (2006) listed below

 - Students can obtain results that are difficult to explain using relevant scientific knowledge

 - It can be slow, with students spending a lot of time on relatively low level skills

 - Some students can become frustrated by the lack of direction causing behaviour to slide

-- Chose a question to investigate that will produce a result that can be explained using age-appropriate scientific knowledge.
+- Try to get students to choose questions to investigate that will produce a result that can be explained using age-appropriate scientific knowledge.
 For example, students can spend time investigating why different coloured sweets take different amounts of time to react with HCl.
 However, unless there is an appropriate conclusion to be drawn then the impact of the inquiry is limited.

 - Use equipment that is simple and safe to use so that students have autonomy, control and are able to make mistakes – this is more motivating.

 - Make the inquiry authentic by putting it in a context that students can understand and care about.
 If students are able to find something out that can then influence their own behaviour then that can be a powerful approach – see the PARRISE Project on Socio-Scientific Inquiry